hdShang/arxiv-daily/docs/cs-LG/2025-08-27/papers/250819570v1-generative-models-for-synthetic-data-transforming-data-mining-in-the.md

 ---
 layout: default
-title: Generative Models for Synthetic Data: Transforming Data Mining in the GenAI Era
+title: "Generative Models for Synthetic Data: Transforming Data Mining in the GenAI Era"
 ---

 # Generative Models for Synthetic Data: Transforming Data Mining in the GenAI Era